UWPCE-PythonCert/PythonCertDevel/source/modules/Tutorial.rst

 >>> print(12345678987654321234567890987654321234567898765)
 12345678987654321234567890987654321234567898765

 "real numbers" are called "floating point" (float) numbers.
-They are internally stored as binary, but you wirte them as regular decimal numbers:
+They are internally stored as binary, but you write them as regular decimal (base 10) numbers:

 .. code-block:: python

     2.3, 3.0, 3.2459, -23.21

-For the most part, Python will convert from integer to floating point numbers for you.
+Note tht while the integer`3` and the float `3.0` have the same value, they are different types of numbers.
+But for the most part, Python will convert from integer to floating point numbers for you, so this distiction is rarely important.

 Math
 ----

-Being a computer language, python, of course supports the regular math functions. type the following into a file named math.py and run it:
+Being a computer language, Python, of course, supports the regular math functions.
+Type the following into a file named math.py and run it:

 .. code-block:: python